cassieemb/code_test/README.md

 4. Replace URL in post request on line 38 of `tickets_controller.rb` with url to webhook site or other location to send tag info to
 5. Run `rails s`
 6. Startup ngrok server on port 3000
-7. Send post request with params to ngrok tunnel
+7. Send post request with params to `https://hostname.ngrok.io/tickets`